google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 {% include_code _code/addimages.html images html %}

 The images in this case our set to scale to 100% of the width of the screen.
 This works well on mobile devices, but less well on desktop.
-We will manage this in the responisve design section.
+We will manage this in the responsive design section.

-[TODO Link to Sam's Images Article and Ilya's optimising images.]
+[TODO Link to Sam's Images Article and Ilya's optimizing images.]

 ## Add a video to your site